Beibhinn Parsons: International career

-Despite the fact that she was too young, under Irish Rugby Union rules, to playing senior club or inter-provincial rugby, Ireland head coach Adam Griggs fast-tracked Parsons into the Ireland women's national rugby union squad when she was just 16.
+Despite the fact that she was too young, under Irish Rugby Union rules, to play senior club or inter-provincial rugby, Ireland head coach Adam Griggs fast-tracked Parsons into the Ireland women's national rugby union squad when she was just 16.

-When she played, as a replacement in the 2018 Autumn Internationals, she became Ireland’s youngest senior rugby international.
-She almost scored a try with her first touch in the 19-10 loss to USA and also came off the bench in Ireland's 37-15 loss to England.
+When she played as a replacement in the 2018 Autumn Internationals she became Ireland's youngest senior rugby international.
+She almost scored a try with her first touch in the 19–10 loss to USA and also came off the bench in Ireland's 37–15 loss to England.

-In January 2019, having turned 17, she was part of Ireland’s squad at the Sydney leg of the World Rugby Sevens Series.
+In January 2019, having turned 17, she was part of Ireland's squad at the Sydney leg of the World Rugby Sevens Series.
 She scored a try against Fiji to help Ireland finish fourth.

-Parsons made her full Ireland XVs debut, as a replacement against France, in the 2019 Women's Six Nations Championship and was a starter against Wales, when she scored her first try of the competition.
+Parsons made her full Ireland XVs debut as a replacement against France in the 2019 Women's Six Nations Championship and was a starter against Wales, when she scored her first try of the competition.

-In the summer of 2019 she helped Ireland’s U18 Sevens to second place at the World Games in Paris and scored a hat-trick of tries when Connacht beat Munster in the senior interprovincial semi-finals.
+In the summer of 2019, she helped Ireland's U-18 Sevens to second place at the World Games in Paris and scored a hat-trick of tries when Connacht beat Munster in the senior interprovincial semi-finals.

-She started on the wing for Ireland in the 2020 Women's Six Nations Championship, scoring an intercept try versus Scotland and another against Wales.
-She took a break from the remainder of the competition to concentrate on her final secondary school exams (Leaving Certificate) but when the competition was disrupted by Covid-19, she returned in time to play against Italy in October.
+She started on the wing for Ireland in the 2020 Women's Six Nations Championship, scoring an intercept try against Scotland and another against Wales.
+She took a break from the remainder of the competition to concentrate on her final secondary school exams (Leaving Certificate) but when the competition was disrupted by COVID-19, she returned in time to play against Italy in October.

-Parsons started on the left wing in all of Ireland’s 2021 Women's Six Nations games and scored two tries in their 45-0 defeat of Wales.
+Parsons started on the left wing in all of Ireland's 2021 Women's Six Nations games and scored two tries in their 45–0 victory of Wales.

-Parsons played a role in the Irish women’s Sevens team becoming the first ever to win a World Series silver medal in February 2022, in Spain, scoring a try in the final as Ireland led Australia 12-0 before finishing 17-12 behind.
+She played a role in the Irish women's Sevens team becoming the first ever to win a World Series silver medal in February 2022, in Spain, scoring a try in the final as Ireland led Australia 12–0 before finishing 17–12 behind.
 She was named in the Ireland squad for the 2022 Rugby World Cup Sevens – Women's tournament held in Cape Town, South Africa in September 2022.

+She represented Ireland at the 2024 Summer Olympics in Paris.

+She was named in Ireland's XVs side for the 2025 Six Nations Championship in March.
+She was selected in the Irish squad for the 2025 Rugby World Cup in England.

 Personal life

-Parsons is an ‘Ad Astra’ scholarship student in UCD where she started a degree in Biomedical, Health and Life Sciences in 2020-2021.
+Parsons is an 'Ad Astra' scholarship student at University College Dublin where she started a degree in Biomedical, Health and Life Sciences in 2020–2021.

-The Mayo footballer Tom Parsons is her first cousin.
+The County Mayo footballer Tom Parsons is her first cousin.